 Kabocha is notorious for its really tough green skin.
-So before we get to the recipes, you want to check out the complete guide on how to cut, peel, and cook a kabocha squash with helpful tutorial video and step by step pictures.
+So before we get to the recipes, you want to check out the complete guide on how to cut, peel, and cook a kabocha squash.
+Helpful tutorial video and step-by-step pictures included!

 Soup is mandatory when kabocha squash is in season.
 This Kabocha Squash Soup requires just a few simple ingredients.
 It’s rich, creamy yet so good for you.
 You’re going to want to make a double or triple batch to freeze.

 2. Kabocha Salad かぼちゃサラダ